gmarziou/jhipster-ionic/README.md

 - mobile: the Ionic app

-The guiding principle is be to generate the mobile app using Yeoman [Generator-M](https://github.com/mwaylabs/generator-m) to benefit of its great tooling while following JHipster angular code conventions so that JHipster users feel at home.
+The guiding principle is be to generate the mobile app using Yeoman [Generator-M](https://github.com/mwaylabs/generator-m) to benefit from its great tooling while following JHipster angular code conventions so that JHipster users feel at home.

 If the prototype is successful, JHipster could be extended with a sub generator that would generate CRUD screens for each entity in mobile app or it could be just documented in our [Tips'n tricks section](http://jhipster.github.io/tips.html)